sf-wdi-34/migrations/README.md

   * We cannot know the database table structures precisely when we begin the app.
   * The structure changes as business needs evolve.
   * We must not damage or lose production database records.
-* Then we must make small changes to the database structure over time, .
+* Then we must make small changes to the database structure over time.

 Migrations give us the ability to make small and incremental changes to our database and to make those same changes to one or more production datasets.